openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 In order to see how trained model works using OpenVINO™ please refer to [Formula recognition Python* Demo](https://github.com/opencv/open_model_zoo/tree/develop/demos/python_demos/formula_recognition_demo/).
 Before running the demo you have to export trained model to IR.
 Please see below how to do that.

-If you want to see how trained pytorch model is working, you can run `tools/demo.py` script with correct `config` file.
+If you want to see how trained PyTorch model is working, you can run `tools/demo.py` script with correct `config` file.
 Fill in the `input_images` variable with the paths to desired images.
 For every image in this list, model will predict the formula and print it into the terminal.

 ## Export PyTorch Models to OpenVINO™